imzodev/stream-animate/README.md

 - **Always-on control:** Define global shortcuts (e.g., `<ctrl>+<alt>+c`) that work even when your streaming software is focused.
 - **Instant reactions:** Fire sound bites (WAV/MP3) and animated overlays (PNG/GIF) with a tap.
 - **Configurable visuals:** Choose overlay positions, screen duration, and transparency to match your brand.
-- **Configurator in development:** A streamlined UI with file-browser selection for sounds, media, and shortcuts is on the roadmap to make setup even easier.
+- **Desktop configurator:** A streamlined UI with file-browser selection, live preview, and hotkey capture makes setup effortless—no manual JSON editing required.
 - **Low footprint:** Runs quietly in the background so you can focus on the show.

 ## Quick Start